grame-cncm/faustcourse/session2/Lesson 5.md

 [SLIDE 43: merge composition]

 The merge composition A:>B is the dual of the split composition.
-The number of outputs of A must be a multiple of the number of inputs of B. For example a merge composition can be implement between an A with four outputs and a B with two inputs.
-Note than when several output signals are merge into an input signals, the signals are added together.
+The number of outputs of A must be a multiple of the number of inputs of B. For example a merge composition can be implemented between an A with four outputs and a B with two inputs.
+Note than when several output signals are merged into an input signal, the signals are added together.
 In other words, `_,_ :> _` is equivalent to `+`.

 [QUIZ: Add three signals together without using the + primitive] [ANSWER: Add three signals together without using the + primitive]